 How long do removable partial dentures last? | How about complete (full) dentures?

-While having a removable partial denture (aka “partial plate”) made can be a very cost-effective way to replace multiple missing teeth, before spending money for one you might want to have an idea of how long it should last.
+While having a complete (full) or removable partial denture (aka “partial plate”) made can be a very cost-effective way to replace multiple missing teeth, before spending money for one you might want to have an idea of how long it should last.
 This page provides an answer to that question.